Carfilzomib With Bendamustine and Rituximab in Patients With Relapsed or Refractory Non-Hodgkin Lymphoma

 - Known human immunodeficiency virus infection

-- Active hepatitis C infection, defined as presence of HCV antibody.
+- Active hepatitis C infection (HCV), defined as presence of HCV antibody.

-- Unstable angina or myocardial infarction within 6 months prior Cycle 1, Day 1, NYHA Class III or IV heart failure, LVEF < 40%, uncontrolled angina, history of severe coronary artery disease, history of torsade de pointes, history of symptomatic pulmonary hypertension, severe uncontrolled ventricular arrhythmias, sick sinus syndrome, QTc prolongation>450 msec, or electrocardiographic evidence of acute ischemia or Grade 3 conduction system abnormalities unless subject has a pacemaker.
+- Unstable angina or myocardial infarction within 6 months prior Cycle 1, Day 1, New York Heart Association (NYHA) Class III or IV heart failure, left ventricular ejection fraction (LVEF) < 40%, uncontrolled angina, history of severe coronary artery disease, history of torsade de pointes, history of symptomatic pulmonary hypertension, severe uncontrolled ventricular arrhythmias, sick sinus syndrome, QTc prolongation >450 msec, or electrocardiographic evidence of acute ischemia or Grade 3 conduction system abnormalities unless subject has a pacemaker.

 - Uncontrolled hypertension or uncontrolled diabetes within 14 days prior Cycle 1, Day 1

 - Nonhematologic malignancy within the past 3 years with the exception of a) adequately treated basal cell carcinoma, squamous cell skin cancer, or thyroid cancer; b) carcinoma in situ of the cervix or breast; c) prostate cancer of Gleason Grade 6 or less with stable prostate-specific antigen levels; or d) cancer considered cured by surgical resection or unlikely to impact survival during the duration of the study, such as localized transitional cell carcinoma of the bladder or benign tumors of the adrenal or pancreas